minagawah/iced-dynamic-import-sample/README.md

 (for JS to asynchronously load them), if you want to dynamically load the package from JS instead of load it from HTML on the fly, you need special preparations.
-Here, I will describe the steps in details:
+I will describe the steps in details:

 #### [Step 1] Source Directory for WASM